 Your customers expect Amazon-level responsiveness.
 Instant answers, 24/7 availability, zero friction.
 But you don't have a 200-person support team.
 You have yourself and maybe two or three employees.

-The typical small business owner I work with spends 3 to 5 hours per day on customer communications.
+According to research from Tidio, small business owners and their teams spend an average of 10 to 15 hours per week answering customer queries.
 Answering questions, scheduling appointments, providing quotes, following up on leads.
 Most of it is repetitive.

 And those hours have a double cost.
 There's the labor itself, but there's also the opportunity cost.
 Every hour you spend answering "What are your hours?" for the 400th time is an hour you could have spent closing a deal, improving your service, or just going home at a reasonable time.